 Head researchers: NOMA Haruo, ANDO Mitsuhito MxD lab are exploring new experiences provided by the media technology for contributing to our real life.
 Our research target covering all fields such as daily life, education, transportation, medical care, games.
 Starting from actually observation and understanding the our activity, we try to find essential problems at the real site and then solve them with media technology.

 Signature recognition system and cooking procedure system using MEMS sensor

-Procedure training system Cluster digital air for NCPR cannon Traner Switcher
+Procedure training system Cluster digital air for NCPR cannon Telepresence robot for social inclusion